Dreame Technology Launches Revolutionary Flagship Robotic Vacuum L20 Ultra with Industry First* AI-Driven MopExtend™ Technology at IFA 2023

 About Dreame Technology

-Established in 2017, Dreame Technology is an innovative consumer product company that focuses on smart home appliances with the vision to empower lives through technology.
-Follow us on Facebook, Instagram and Twitter.
-For more information please visit: https://de.dreametech.com/.
+Established in 2017, Dreame Technology is an innovative consumer product company that focuses on smart home cleaning appliances with the vision to empower lives through technology.
+Follow us on Facebook, Instagram, TikTok and Twitter.
+For more information please visit https://www.dreametech.com/.

 SOURCE Dreame Technology